Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 So what’s the main rub of choosing a wireless access point over a router, or vice versa?
 Well for one, there are two different types of systems you should keep an eye out for when choosing the right setup for your home: mesh networks, and routers with range extenders.

 Second, you may not actually need a wireless access point extender or mesh system if the router you’re already using has large enough antennas to cover your whole home without loss of service.
-That said, many ISP-leased modem/wireless access point combos don’t have any external antenna in order to look more sleek in central parts of the home, leading to weaker signal that can’t get into vital places like the basement or the backyard.
+That said, many ISP-leased modem/wireless access point combos don’t have any external antenna to look sleeker in central parts of the home, leading to a weaker signal that can’t get into vital places like the basement or the backyard.

-There can be a lot of confusing terminology that pops up when it comes to home networking, which is why it’s important that you stay tuned to all the latest news, guides and reviews popping up every day here at Gadget Review!
+There can be a lot of confusing terminologies that pop up when it comes to home networking, which is why you must stay tuned to all the latest news, guides, and reviews popping up every day here at Gadget Review!